About Omega Foundation

 Omega is a Christian humanitarian organization which is dedicated to ministering to the spiritual as well as physical needs of people, primarily in underdeveloped countries.
 Through children's homes, native evangelists and pastors, clinics, feeding the hungry and providing emergency aid, we carry out our mission.

-Today, the Foundation operates or supports children's homes in India, and the Philippines.
-They serve as distribution centers for food, clothing and school supplies as well as places where people can go for spiritual counseling.
+Today, the Foundation operates or supports children's homes in India, and the Philippines, which serve as distribution centers for food, clothing and school supplies as well as places where people can go for spiritual counseling.
 Through these established outreaches, Omega and it's donors provide assistance in a very practical way.

 Emergency relief is another aspect of the Foundation's work; providing food, clothing and medical supplies to countries which have suffered from famine, droughts, earthquakes, cyclones, floods or civil wars.